milesmcc/personal/PORTFOLIO.md

 Various projects that I have created, listed in no particular order.
 Collectively, my projects have been used more than two million times.

 * [TheCollectiveUnconscious.org](https://thecollectiveunconscious.org) — an online art installation highlighting the time-suck that the internet can be
 * [Encompassed.press](https://github.com/milesmcc/Encompassed.press) — the single most encompassing and important news story, found automatically.
-Accessible at https://104.131.177.156/, but you'll need to make a security exception.
-Sorry, I couldn't renew the domain.
-I'll fix this.
+Accessible at https://encompassed.rmrm.io/.
 * [BibleOrQuran.org](https://bibleorquran.org) - a game to combat islamophobia.
   - Among the most popular games on Reddit's [WebGames](https://www.reddit.com/r/WebGames/comments/50cwkn/bibleorquran_gives_you_a_random_verse_from_either/) subreddit.
   - Awarded "most wholesome [game] of 2016" by Reddit WebGames